Retirement planning: How much will your OAS benefits be?

 When can I start receiving payments?

-If you like, you can also defer receiving OAS pension payments for up to five years, or until your 70th birthday.
-If you do, your monthly OAS pension will increase by 7.2% for each year you delay receiving benefits, up to a maximum of 36%.
+If you like, you can also defer receiving OAS pension payments for up to five years, or until you turn 70.
+By deferring, your monthly OAS pension will increase by 7.2% for each year you delay receiving benefits, up to a maximum of 36%.
+If you are automatically enrolled in OAS, you can request your deferment through your My Service Canada account or by completing and returning your automatic enrolment letter.

 How do I know if I'm eligible?